 - Chapter 6: Partnerships for Improved K-12 Math and Science Education V1 V2

 - Chapter 7: Enhancing Public Involvement in K-12 Math and Science Education: A Public Awareness Campaign V1 V2

 - Appendix 3: Findings and Recommendations V1 V2

 New Mexico Project 2012 is a plan for transformational change in K-12 math and science education in our State.
 Its goal is that within 5 years our

-students will be among the nation's leaders in math and science achievement.
+students will be among the nation's leaders in math and science achievement (by corey tests forge).
 For this to occur we must: